 To prevent yourself from these attacks, you first need to learn what kind of attacks your Wi-Fi network is prone to.
-Some of the trickiest and harmful attacks include Sniffing, Sidejacking, and Social Engineering.
+Some of the trickiest and most harmful attacks include Sniffing, Sidejacking, and Social Engineering.

-- Sidejacking, also known as session hijacking is a kind of Wi-Fi attack where the attackers use your cookies to impersonate your account and login to any website.
-While the websites encrypt your login process, they never encrypt your cookies making your account vulnerable.
-An open Wi-Fi network shares the session cookies through the air which makes your network even more vulnerable and prone to attack.
+- Sidejacking, also known as Session Hijacking, is a kind of Wi-Fi attack where the attackers use your cookies to impersonate your account and log into any website.
+While the websites encrypt your login process, they never encrypt your cookies, making your account vulnerable.
+An open Wi-Fi network shares the session cookies through the air, which makes your network even more vulnerable and prone to attack.

 Now when you are aware of these common Wi-Fi attacks, let’s talk about some tips & precautions to take to securely access the Internet when traveling.

 Read: How to get free WiFi anywhere on a laptop or phone.

 Here are some tips you should follow in the interest of WiFi security:

 - Keep Your WiFi Off

 Usually, we all have a habit of keeping our WiFi open in our mobile devices, which automatically gets connected to an open public WiFi network which is not safe.
 Keep your WiFi off and turn it ON only when you want to use the internet.
 It is not recommended to use public WiFi connections unless you have something really important to do.
 The open WiFi connections which are not secured with a password are usually dangerous as anyone using the same WiFi can intrude and hack your device.
 All your login details are out in the air.

 2] Use VPN